szjani/lf4php/README.md

 LazyMap (thanks Ocramius) has been introduced to store logger instances in `CachedClassLoggerFactory`.
 Its interface has been changed:
  - the root logger has to be passed to its constructor, the abstract `getDefaultLogger()` method has been removed
  - the `map` property became private
- - after calling the `getLogger()` method for the first time, no more logger can be registered, otherwise an `InvalidArgumentException` is being thrown
+ - after calling the `getLogger()` method for the first time, no more logger can be registered, otherwise an `RuntimeException` is being thrown

 ### 3.0